OpenDSA/OpenDSA/RST/en/PointersJava/BasicPointers.rst

 Pointer Type Syntax
 ~~~~~~~~~~~~~~~~~~~

-A reference type in Java is any cariable of Objects or Arrays.
+A reference type in Java is any variable of Objects or Arrays.

 ``Employee`` type pointer to ``Employee object``